Taittiriya Shakha: Taittiriya Aranyaka

 The Taittiriya Aranyaka ('TA') is primarily a theological text consisting of ten chapters (prapāṭhakas).
 J. Dowson states that 'Aranyaka' means 'belonging to the forest' as this type of text is intended to 'expound the mystical sense of the [sacrificial] ceremonies, discuss the nature of God [etc.].
-They are attached to the Brahmanas, and [are] intended for study in the forest by brahmanas who have retired from the distractions of the world'.
+They are attached to the Brahmanas, and [are] intended for study in the forest by people who have retired from the distractions of the world'.
 As illustrated below, the Taittiriya Aranyaka contains a Brahmana text of its own, the Pravargya Brahmana, as well as two Upanishads, the Taittiriya Upanishad (a Muktika or primary Upanishad) and the Mahanarayana Upanishad (a minor Vaishnava Upanishad).

 Structure and Content

 R. Mitra states that the Taittiriya Aranyaka is 'by far the largest of the Aranyakas.
 It extends altogether to ten prapāṭhakas or 'Great Lessons', i.e. books or chapters, of which the last four are Upanishads, and the first six, are Aranyaka strictly so-called'.
 The 10 chapters (prapāṭhakas) of the Taittiriya Aranyaka, including numbers of anuvakas (sections) for each, are as follows: